-- times [list / array] List of times for t.
-Must be uniformly spaced. - c_ops [list of qutip.Qobj] Deterministic collapse operator which will contribute with a standard Lindblad type of dissipation. - sc_ops [list of qutip.Qobj] List of stochastic collapse operators.
-Each stochastic collapse operator will give a deterministic and stochastic contribution to the eqaution of motion according to how the d1 and d2 functions are defined. - e_ops [list of qutip.Qobj / callback function single] single operator or list of operators for which to evaluate expectation values. - kwargs [dictionary] Optional keyword arguments.
+- c_ops [list of qutip.Qobj] Deterministic collapse operator which will contribute with a standard Lindblad type of dissipation. - sc_ops [list of qutip.Qobj] List of stochastic collapse operators.
+Each stochastic collapse operator will give a deterministic and stochastic contribution to the equation of motion according to how the d1 and d2 functions are defined. - e_ops [list of qutip.Qobj / callback function single] single operator or list of operators for which to evaluate expectation values.

+kwargs [dictionary] Optional keyword arguments.
 See qutip.stochastic.
 StochasticSolverOptions.